NOXITB/nox-blogs/src/data/blog-posts/astro.md

-Absolutely, here's a guide about the coding language Astro, using Markdown format:

 ---

-title: 'Introduction to Astro Programming Language'
+title: "Introduction to Astro Programming Language"
-description: 'A guide to the modern web framework'
+description: "A guide to the modern web framework"
-pubDate: 'Aug 15 2023'
+pubDate: "Aug 15 2023"
-heroImage: '/astro-programming.jpg'
+heroImage: "/astro-programming.jpg"
 ---

 # Introduction to Astro Programming Language